-Our fruit and vegetable production includes year-round greenhouses (approx. 4,000 sq. ft.), small orchards, perennials, educational raised beds, and a community garden, all of which the interns oversee during their time here.
-Crop rotation, pest control, cover crops, soil composition, irrigation, and general problem solving are among the many lessons taught in the fields.
+Our fruit and vegetable production includes four acres of diverse production, year-round high-tunnel greenhouses, small orchards, perennials, educational raised beds, and a community garden, all of which the interns oversee during their time here.
+Crop rotation, integrated pest management, cover cropping, soil science, irrigation, and general problem solving are among the many lessons taught in the fields and in the classroom.

 Fruit & Vegetable Interns simultaneously hone their skills as agricultural educators as they plan workshops and interact with adults and children of all ages who visit the farm on a daily basis.
 They are also involved in Wolfe’s Neck Center’s charitable giving initiatives, which include both hands-on volunteer work and the donation of at least 6,000 pounds of produce each year to local food pantries.
 Additionally, they spend time in our commercial kitchen converting the team’s farm-grown fruits and vegetables into an array of value-added shelf-stable products such as jams, sauces, salsas, and pickles.
 A well-rounded, diversified education is ensured with visits to other local farms and inclusion in meetings with local restaurant partners.